-I’m writing my masters thesis about climate journalism in Aotearoa NZ, it’s an honour to interview reporters on this most important and most enduring of beats.
-There are many fronts on which to take climate and environmental action.
-Occasionally I write about it:
+I’ve written my masters thesis about climate journalism in Aotearoa NZ.
+It was an honour to interview reporters on this most important and most enduring of beats.

 - The Legacy of a broken promise (Inside a grassroots campaign to protect conservation land from mining and how you can help) – Action Station on Medium, 2020